 - Tell them where you have been travelling or living.

 The Committee to Advise on Tropical Medicine and Travel (CATMAT) has developed a Statement for Travellers and Yellow Fever.
 In addition, CATMAT has developed Interim Canadian recommendations for the use of a fractional dose during a yellow fever vaccine shortage.
 This statement is for use during yellow fever vaccine shortages only.

-Find the latest updates for international travellers on the Yellow fever vaccination recommendations page.
+Find the World Health Organization latest updates on Yellow fever vaccination recommendations for international travellers to Brazil.

 - Date modified: